 The Youth Alcohol and Drug Abuse Prevention Project (YADAPP) is a peer-led program for high school students to address underage substance use at the high school level.
-Through YADAPP team of four student Participants and a dedicated Adult Sponsor attend a week long summer conference to develop strategic prevention plans addressing underage drug and alcohol use in their schools and communities.
+YADAPP Teams of four student Participants and a dedicated Adult Sponsor attend a week long summer kick-off conference to develop strategic prevention plans addressing underage drug and alcohol use in their schools and communities.
 Throughout the conference, Participants will meet and interact with their like-minded peers during classroom and breakout sessions, motivational speakers and free time.

 After the conference, students implement their plans in their schools and communities utilizing leadership and prevention skills learned during conference sessions.
 The excitement of the conference inspires students and their adult counterparts to continue participating each year and provides a positive environment for students to build their leadership skills.